Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 Scenarios that may require a CGS Licence

-a.
-Players playing the game do not settle winnings and/or losses using money but instead agree that the winner or loser will treat the rest of the players to a karaoke session.
+1. Players playing the game do not settle winnings or losses, or both using money but instead agree that the winner or loser will treat the rest of the players to a karaoke session.

-b.
-Players playing the game settle winnings and/or losses using items of value (e.g. jewellery, watch etc.)
+2. Players playing the game settle winnings or losses, or both using items of value (e.g. jewellery, watch etc.).

-c.
-Players playing the game settle winnings and/or losses outside the gambling venue using convertible digital currency such as bitcoin.
+3. Players playing the game settle winnings or losses, or both outside the gambling venue using convertible digital currency such as bitcoin.

-d.
-Players play the game on an ad-hoc basis (e.g. Chinese New Year).
-Winnings and/or losses arising from the game are settled using money.
+4. Players play the game on an ad-hoc basis (e.g. Chinese New Year).
+Winnings or losses, or both arising from the game are settled using money.

-If a community organisation conducts a game of chance under scenarios (a)−(d), such activity may require a CGS Licence as the conduct of the game offers players the chance of winning:
+If a community organisation conducts, or allows its members to conduct on its premise, a game of chance under scenarios (a)−(d), such activities may require a CGS Licence as the conduct of the game offers players the chance of winning:

 1. money (scenario (d));